-This document, first created in 1989, revised in 1991, 2003 and, most recently in October 2010, provides a detailed procedure for cases of alleged misconduct to be followed by the Judicial Vicar when a complaint is received about the conduct of a priest or lay employee of the Archdiocese.
-The 2010 review was conducted by a
+This document, first created in 1989, revised in 1991, 2003, 2010 and, most recently in October 2018, provides a detailed procedure for cases of alleged misconduct to be followed by the Archbishop’s Delegate when a complaint is received about the conduct of a priest or lay employee of the Archdiocese.

 A victim of any crime is encouraged to contact their local police service.
 If a credible allegation of abuse against a minor is reported to the Archdiocese of Toronto, we contact the appropriate civil authorities within one hour or as soon as circumstances will permit.